Throwback: Alizeh Shah gives flying kiss in bold dress - BOL News

 Throwback: Alizeh Shah gives flying kiss in bold dress

-Alizeh Shah is a Popular Pakistani actress and Tiktoker.
+Alizeh Shah is a Tiktoker and a well-known Pakistani actor.
 Her performance as Palwasha in Ishq Tamasha earned her the Hum Award for Best Television Sensation.
 She has 3.7M followers on her instagram account.

 Throwback when the actress Alizeh Shah’s flying kiss video Sets the internet on fire. while wearing the stunning black strapless gown.